 The Full Treatment (Address the Majority of Student Concerns)

 - For each section in your course, create a practical exercise that prompts the student to apply what they learned within a quiz, a project, or discussion.

 - Use the steps listed above or ask your fellow instructors in the Udemy Studio if you want some inspiration in coming up with these.

 Getting a Head Start on Your Next Course

 Want to make it easier on yourself to design learning activities in your next course?
-Use this article to help you craft awesome learning activities students will appreciate and make sure to check out our Reinforced Learning: Quality Standards article as well.
+Use this article to help you craft awesome learning activities students will appreciate and make sure to check out our Practice Activities: Quality Standards article as well.